 - Click .

 - Click New User.
 In the New User dialog box, type the new user information.
-For example, ftptest is used in this article.
+For example, ftptest is used in this topic.

 Note The password must contain a mixture of upper-case letters, lower-case letters, and numbers.
 Otherwise, the password is invalid.